htoth99/PP6193-Final-Project/USAGE.md

 # Metagenomic workflow usage guide
 ### Created by Hannah Toth
 This workflow is for use on the Ohio Supercomputer.
+Please read the entire document throughly before attempting any steps, as you need to edit some items, which is described below.
 ## What does this workflow include?
 There are **five** steps detailed in this workflow.
 They are:
 - quality assessment (fastqc)